 They are nations large and small, across all ocean basins, at every stage of economic development, at every extreme of the ocean environment from the tropics to the Arctic.
 These nations account for at least 45% of the world’s coastlines and nearly 35% of the world’s exclusive economic zones (EEZs), ~25% of the world’s fisheries and ~20% of the world’s shipping fleet.

 The Ocean Panel launched the new ocean action agenda in December 2020.
 It is built upon knowledge and science, transformative recommendations, and action.
 It was the culmination of a historic two-year effort to chart the course towards a sustainable ocean economy.
 It was also the beginning of a call to action for national waters of all ocean and coastal states to be sustainably managed by 2030.

 The agenda is underpinned by the politically endorsed document, 'Transformations for a Sustainable Ocean Economy: A Vision of Protection, Production and Prosperity', which was published on 2 December 2020.
-The Transformations sets out a headline commitment to aim to sustainably manage 100% of the ocean area under national jurisdiction and a set of bold, yet pragmatic, priority actions to transform how the world can protect and use the ocean and ultimately sustainably manage humanity’s impacts on it.
+The Transformations sets out a shared aim to sustainably manage 100% of the ocean area under national jurisdiction and a set of bold, yet pragmatic, priority actions to transform how the world can protect and use the ocean and ultimately sustainably manage humanity’s impacts on it.